KagamiChan/react-fontawesome/README.md

 shim('google-plus') // returns ['fab', 'google-plus-o']
 ```

-and an inject method for react-fontawesome so that you don't even need to do the replacement (NOT IMPLEMENTED YET):
+and an inject method for react-fontawesome so that you don't even need to do the replacement:

 ```js
 import '@skagami/react-fontawesome/inject'